ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 ## Request method

-Depending on the HTTP method used, different actions will be possible on the same resource.
+Depending on the HTTP method used, different actions are possible on the same resource.
 Example:

 | Action                                  | Description                                                          |
 |-----------------------------------------|----------------------------------------------------------------------|